Home values have gone up 12.8% over the past year in the North Star State. It is the best time to be selling a house in Minnesota.

 Hosting Open Houses

-If your house is located in a hot seller’s market like Minneapolis or Rochester then more buyers would be interested in buying them.
-In such cases hosting an open house would be recommended.
+92% of home buyers find open houses useful.
+If your house is located in a hot seller’s market like Minneapolis or Rochester or any other prime spot in the Minnesota housing market, more buyers would be interested in buying.
+In such cases hosting an open house would be more feasible.

 - ✍️ Pro Tip: You might attract unrepresented buyers, saving you the entire buyer agent commission.